PrefectHQ/prefect/docs/getting-started/quickstart.md

 ![Managed flow run graph and logs](/img/ui/qs-flow-run.png)

-!!! warning "Remove the schedule"
+!!! warning "Delete work pool or remove schedule"
+    Delete the work pool in the UI by selecting **Delete** from the three-dot menu on the **Work Pools** page.

-    Click the **Remove** button in the top right of the **Deployment** page so that the workflow is no longer scheduled to run once per day.
+    Or remove the schedule for the deployment by clicking the **Remove** button in the top right of the **Deployment** page.

 ## Next steps